Russian composer Sergei Prokofiev [1891-1953] wrote two string quartets, both of which are in three movements.

 These two works are brilliantly performed by the Pavel Haas Quartet.
 I should also mention that their version contains a third work, Sonata For Two Violins.

-There are at least a dozen pairings of the two quartets available on Amazon US or UK.
+At least a dozen pairings of both quartets are available on Amazon US and UK.
 Most have another piece to fill out the CD.
-The Pavel Haas Quartet version is on Spotify and there are many versions on YouTube.
+The Pavel Haas Quartet is on Spotify and many versions are on YouTube.
+There are ten recordings of the Second Quartet, including a fine performance by the St. Petersburg String Quartet, at earsense.

 Listenability: Very emotionally charged works, definitely of their time.
 No Modernism here.